Balance Training: A System of 6

 The mandate of Izùn Gōng is to study BALANCE for the purpose of both healing and harming, for creating peace as well as addressing conflict.
 The concept is that all peace comes as a result of balance, while all conflict stems from imbalance.
 To create peace or healing, we must find the imbalance and correct it; to create conflict or harm, we must find the balance and disrupt it.
 This is true for all levels of peace and conflict: internal (mental, emotional, and physical) and external (interpersonal, intergroup, and environmental).

 Hence, to defend oneself, we must attack our opponent's balance.
 While this is true for his actual, physical balance, it is also true for his mental, emotional, and/or physiological equilibrium.
 We must find our opponent's balance, and disrupt it.
 Balance comes in 2 forms: a balance of one's Physical legs and a balance of one's Needs.
 To attack one's physical balance, Izùn Gōng is consistently focused on sweeps, throws, and takedowns, to take an opponent off his feet, as a primary goal.
-To attack one's Needs balance, Izùn Gōng imposes consistent fluctuation or shifting of the 6 Pathways: Sides, Levels, Angles, Pressure, Position, and Openings to disrupt the balance between oneself and one's opponent, and to impede one or more of our opponent's 6 Needs for carrying out an attack: Will, Opportunity, Mobility, Breath, Blood, and Brain.
+To attack one's Needs balance, Izùn Gōng imposes consistent fluctuation or shifting of the 6 Pathways: Sides, Levels, Angles, Pressure, Position, and Openings to disrupt the balance between oneself and one's opponent, and to impede one or more of our opponent's 6 Needs for carrying out an attack: Will, Opportunity, Mobility, Breath, Blood Flow, and Brain Function.

 Use the 6 Paths to disrupt balance in the 6 Needs.
 This is Izùn Gōng.